Pushkar Mela

 Rangji Temple:

-Rangji-TempleAn ideal mix of Mughal, Rajput, along with the South Indian architecture, this temple is also an outstanding site to visit the holy town Pushkar.
+Rangji-TempleAn ideal mix of Mughal, and Rajput, along with South Indian architecture, this temple is also an outstanding site to visit the holy town, Pushkar.

 As it’s committed to an incarnation of Lord Vishnu and is close to the old markets, it usually remains packed with hundreds of worshippers.